picarro-cchang/Brooks/experiments/firmware/pigss/boxer/README.markdown

 Added the `TZA.SN` and `TZA.SN?` commands to set and get the serial number for Topaz A.  These commands, for now, simply return -1 if the board isn't connected.

+### Version 1.0.7 ###

+Started to add NACK codes.
+See the [command reference](#command-reference) for the current list.
+Commands without an explicit return will still simply return 0 for successful completion.